 Consistency levels for queries

-As with read requests, you can lower the consistency level of a specific query request by specifying the x-ms-consistency-level request header.
+As with read requests, you can lower the consistency level of a specific query request in each API.

 If you'd like to do more reading about consistency levels and tradeoffs, we recommend the following resources: